njostonehouse/valence-ui-docs/valence-ui-components/valence-ui-icons.rst

 *******************
 Styling with Less
 *******************
-If you're familiar with `Less <http://lesscss.org/>`_, add icons to your with our Less mixins.
+If you're familiar with `Less <http://lesscss.org/>`_, add icons to your app with our Less mixins.
 First, you'll need to import the following library into your LESS file:

 .. code-block:: console